 USA Swimming’s Mark Schubert used those words when he announced that Bauerle had been chosen as the head coach of the United States’ women’s swimming team for the 2008 Olympics in Beijing, China.
 For Bauerle, the Olympic appointment became the crowning moment of his career.

-Bauerle has had unparalleled success in and out of the pool at Georgia, highlighted by four team national championships with the Lady Bulldogs.
+Bauerle has had unparalleled success in and out of the pool at Georgia, highlighted by seven team national championships with the Lady Bulldogs.
 Under Bauerle’s watch, individual national and Southeastern Conference champions, All-Americans, record-setters, Academic All-Americans and NCAA Postgraduate Scholarship recipients have become the norm.